and welcome to our German Word of the Day. This time we will have a look at the meaning of:

 - Gestern waren 3 Paar auf meiner Party… is wrong

-I would expect a clarification there… like … 3 pairs of WHAT?
-Kind of like here:
+I would expect a clarification there… like … three pairs of what?

 - Ich muss ein paar Sachen erledigen.